The drug war is full of racism

 5. Rob Ford and Trey Radel "Get Out of Jail Free" Card

-Despite getting busted for using cocaine (to much notoriety in Rob Ford's case, in the form of crack) while in public office, Toronto Mayor Rob Ford and Florida Congressman Trey Radel suffered little more consequence than public shaming and ridicule by comedians and late night hosts.
+for using cocaine (to much notoriety in Rob Ford's case, in the form of crack) while in public office, Toronto Mayor Rob Ford and Florida Congressman Trey Radel suffered little more consequence than public shaming and ridicule by comedians and late night hosts.
 In a glowing moment of irony, Trey Radel is on the record as having voted to drug test food stamp recipients.
 Yet, these two public figures did not face the criminal consequences that daily destroy the lives of millions of mostly poor, immigrant or people of color caught up in the vicious web of the drug war -- half a million of whom will go to bed tonight behind bars for drug law violations that are not too different from those committed by these guys.
 They get a pass while others get unjustifiable agony, and the misguided and futile war on drugs wages on.

 Sharda Sekaran is the Communications Director of the Drug Policy Alliance.